Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

-The Gaudi expert, who acts as your guide, then takes the tourists through Passeig de Gràcia and Carrer de Provença courtyards, the Espai Gaudi (in the attic) and the Roof-terrace.
+The Gaudi expert, who acts as your guide, then takes the tourists through Passeig de Gràcia and Carrer de Provença courtyards, the Espai Gaudi (in the attic) Roof-terrace.

-The story of Gaudi and Casa Mila is told through the video-mapping of the roof terrace.
+The narration of the story of Gaudi and Casa Mila happens through video-mapping of the roof terrace.

 Casa Mila day or night?

-Those of you who have the time and the money must try and visit Casa Mila both during the day and night.
+If time and money are not an issue, we recommend you visit Casa Mila during the day and at night.